 Whatever stage of life you currently find yourself in – whether you’re just starting out or mid-career – it’s crucial to always stash away a little something toward your nest egg.
-Here are four suggestions for how to get started:

 - Start Early – The general rule of thumb says that you should begin saving 15% of your income during your 20s in order to have a significant amount stashed away for retirement and large expenses in the future.
 When it comes to savings, don’t delay – starting as soon as possible can help your nest egg grow exponentially over time.

 - Take a Careful Look at Your Benefits – Employee-based retirement savings programs can be a great asset in building your nest egg.
 At any job, be sure to take advantage of what your employer offers.
 With a traditional 401k, for example, you determine what percentage to contribute out of each paycheck.
 These can be especially beneficial if your employer matches your contributions.

 - Consider a Roth IRA – If you’re young and single, but your employer doesn’t offer a retirement option, a Roth IRA could be a great option for you.
 You need just $5,000 to get started and the biggest advantage of this type of retirement option is that your income won’t be taxed when you take it out during retirement.